radiantlogic-v8/documentation-new/documentation/installation/self-managed.md

 ## Troubleshooting your Kubernetes environment

-These steps listed here are meant to help you identify and troubleshoot issues related to pod deployments in your Kubernetes environment.
+The steps listed here are meant to help you identify and troubleshoot issues related to pod deployments in your Kubernetes environment.

 1. **Check events for deployment issues**
    - This command lists events in the specified namespace, helping to identify any issues related to pod deployment.

      ```bash
      kubectl get events -n <namespace>
       ```

 3. **Describe a specific pod**